 (5b) Proposal Review Process

-The Internship Coordinator will then work to get your proposal approved by the department.
+The Internship Coordinator will then work to get your proposal approved by the Department.
 During the approval process, you will be sent feedback on your proposal and will likely do one or more revisions—look for feedback that will be sent to you from firstname.lastname@example.org.

 (5c) Signatures on the Proposal and Internship Agreement Form

-III) After all the documents are completed and signed, the “date of final approval” will be recorded on the proposal by the Internship Coordinator.
+III) After the documents are completed and signed, the “date of final approval” will be recorded on the proposal by the Internship Coordinator.

-Step 6: Enroll in MGMT 489
+Step 6: Enroll in BUS 489 Project-Based Internship

-Step 7: Complete your internship
+Step 7: Complete Your Internship

 - Making weekly entries detailing what you are doing.